Nabet-Yeking/Dev-Articles/interface-constructs-in-java.md

 *Published On : 2025-04-28*

-# Interace Constructs In Java
+# Interface Constructs In Java
 ## Introduction
 Interfaces are construct types and in java abstract class and interface types are not directly instantiated.
-If they are not directly how can they are used indirectly, Let use an example code :
+If they are not directly how can they are used indirectly,

+Let use an example code :
-`Runnable r = new <AClassThatImplementARunnableInterface>;` So what does mean using interface types of a reference variable, Even though interface types can not be directly instantiate because interfaces only have a list of methods prototype there is no use to create an object of such blue print, A class can inherit an interface and define
+`Runnable r = new <AClassThatImplementARunnableInterface>;`

+So what does mean using interface types of a reference variable, Even though interface types can not be directly instantiate because interfaces only have a list of methods prototype there is no use to create an object of such blue print, A class can inherit an interface and define